-John Falconer recently retired as the Lead Curator of Prints, Drawings and Photographs in the British Library, where he wass responsible for the curation of the Talbot Collection of photographs.
+John Falconer recently retired as the Lead Curator of Prints, Drawings and Photographs in the British Library, where he was responsible for the curation of the Talbot Collection of photographs.
 Donated by the family in 2006 and formerly deposited in the Fox Talbot Museum at Lacock, this collection is rich in documentary material as well as original Talbot photographs.
 Mr Falconer’s main specialism is in 19th century photography in Asia, on which he has published extensively.
 He has also curated exhibitions of Asian photography both in the UK and internationally.
 He is one of two active photographers on our board.
 He is currently a Museum Guest Scholar at the Getty Research Institute.

 Sandra Maria Petrillo

 Sandra M. Petrillo’s SMP Photoconservation, based near Rome, is dedicated to the preservation and conservation of fine art and historic photographs, concentrating on 19th century photography.
 She has worked as a freelance professional conservator in France, Luxembourg and the USA.
 She was awarded a MA in Art History from the Sapienza University of Rome and a MA in Art Conservation, with a specialization in Photography, from the conservation department of the Institut National du Patrimoine of Paris.
 Sandra Petrillo regularly conducts seminars and workshops and she teaches courses in the conservation of photographic materials at the Tor Vergata University of Rome.
 She is the Italian representative of the Daguerreobase project, and the creator of the online quarterly The Daguerreotype Journal.